MicrosoftDocs/VBA-Docs/api/Excel.Color.md

 # Color property (Excel Graph)

 Returns or sets the primary color of the Border object, Font object, or the Interior object.
 Use the RGB function to create a color value.
-Read/write Variant.
+Read/write **Variant**.

+## Syntax

 _expression_. `Color`

 _expression_ Required.
 An expression that returns an object in the **Applies To** list.

 ## Example